-The absence of "Pavlovian" gratification mechanisms (the sea of likes, "popular" posts and other bells and whistles) has a first, important side effect: it encourages people to communicate and to be creative.
+The absence of "Pavlovian" gratification mechanisms (the sea of likes, "popular" posts and other trinkets) has a first, important side effect: it encourages people to communicate and be creative.

-Without constantly thinking about "how many likes this content will get, will it have a large audience?".
-Why this is it: the algorithms of "traditional" social networks have been designed to capture attention by "forcing" people to stay, so as to reach them with advertising.
-In essence, they have warped user behavior, creating a world of people making content meant to be operationally theatrical, or rabid, to elicit reactions.
+Without constantly thinking about "how many likes will this content get, will I have a large audience?".
+Because this is it: the algorithms of "traditional" social networks were designed to capture attention by "forcing" people to stay, so as to reach them with advertising.
+In essence, they have distorted user behavior, creating a world of people making content designed to be operationally theatrical, or angry, to elicit reactions.

-Mastodon is a place where people can post their thoughts without letting them enter an exhibitionist, socially manipulative, selfish mechanism.
-It wasn't born yesterday: this "social" software has been here for several years.
-But never before has it seen an important growth in audience and trust, in some way it represents a litmus test of user needs.
+Mastodon is a place where people can post their thoughts without letting them enter into an exhibitionist, social manipulation, egotic mechanism.
+It wasn't born yesterday: this “social” software has been here for several years.
+But never before has it seen a significant growth in audience and trust, in some way it represents a litmus test of user needs.

-In fact, more and more people feel they have to get out of the "hamster wheel" in which social networks have placed them.
-And today the best antiviral "therapy" is in the shape of a purple baby elephant.
+In fact, more and more people have the feeling of having to get out of the "hamster wheel" in which social media has placed them.
+And today the best antiviral "therapy" has the shape of a purple elephant.
 For many reasons, one above all: slow down the pace a bit.
 Calm things down a bit.

 We need it.

 Let's take the platform just bought by Elon Musk.
-Many things could change in the next few times (we certainly won't get bored), but today that social network has become a container of tweets/jokes/memes/"popular" characters at the moment, so that users can see what's trending.
-Most of its functions push users to watch new or famous content en masse: hashtags go crazy providing sudden peaks of attention towards "must" to see or to discuss, often argue.
+Many things could change in the coming times (we certainly won't be bored), but today that social network has become a container of "popular" tweets/jokes/memes/characters at the moment, so that users can see what's trending.
+Most of its functions push users to watch new or famous content en masse: hashtags go crazy providing sudden peaks of attention towards "musts" to see or discuss, often argue about.

-These waves of popularity come and go, depending on the subject.
-But usually they sell out quickly because the design also has to produce a new moment that captures everyone's attention.
-That feeling of "wow, I'm talking about the same thing as all these people"?
-That's the emotional goal of Twitter with its design.
+These waves of popularity come and go, depending on the topic.
+But they usually sell out quickly because the design also needs to produce a new moment that captures everyone's attention.
+That feeling of “wow, I'm talking about the same thing as all these people”?
+This is Twitter's emotional goal with its design.
 Virality is its driving force.

-A significant number of Twitter users now find these "compelling" viral waves as the sole purpose of frequenting the social network.
+A significant number of Twitter users now find these "compelling" viral waves to be the only purpose for frequenting the social network.
 Without these elements, it wouldn't be there.

 How is Mastodon antiviral

-If we want to boil down the crucial differences between platforms, Mastodon has two big ones that differentiate it from all other social networks.
+If we want to reduce the crucial differences between platforms to the bare minimum, Mastodon has two big ones that differentiate it from all other social networks.

-First: no quotes - On Mastodon, you can retweet a post (they call it "boosting"), but you can't add your own comment.
-In other words, it cannot be "quoted".
+First: no quotes – On Mastodon it is possible to retweet a post (they call it “boosting”), but it is not possible to add your own comment.
+In other words, you cannot "quote".
 Why not?

-Because the creator of Mastodon feared (probably rightly) that this system too often encouraged the publication of provocative posts, like "look at this bullshit".
-And the early Mastodon community didn't really like these dynamics.
+Because the creator of Mastodon feared (probably rightly) that this system would too often encourage the publication of provocative posts, of the "look at this bullshit" type.
+And the first Mastodon community didn't really like these dynamics.

-If a short-lived social network does not have tweets with quotes, it slightly inhibits viral waves.
-Individual claims are only slightly less likely to suddenly become a viral wave.
+If a short-lived social network has no quoted tweets, it slightly inhibits viral waves.
+Individual statements are just a little less likely to suddenly become a viral wave.
 This is the paradigm of an "anti-viral" design.

-Second: no rankings - Another factor to consider: Mastodon does not algorithmically rank posts based on popularity, virality, or content.
-The Twitter algorithm creates a "rich-get-richer" effect: when a tweet goes slightly viral, the algorithm notices it, highlights it in user feeds and makes it grow dramatically: like a tidal wave.
+Second: no rankings – Another factor to consider: Mastodon does not algorithmically rank posts based on popularity, virality, or content.
+The Twitter algorithm creates a "rich-get-richer" effect: When a tweet goes slightly viral, the algorithm notices it, highlights it in users' feeds and makes it grow out of all proportion: like a tidal wave.

-On Mastodon, however, posts arrive in reverse chronological order.
+On Mastodon, however, the posts arrive in reverse chronological order.
 Point.
 Nothing else.
-If you're not looking at your feed when a post arrives?
+What if you're not looking at your feed when a post comes in?
 You will lose it.
 End.
-Again, this is a deeply antiviral design choice.
+Again, this is a profoundly antiviral design choice.

 The antiviral one is a different cultural model

-Those accustomed to the world of Twitter, where speed and "herd" behavior are common (and enjoyed by many people), may seem strange to encounter a culture that finds friction useful and productive; a feature, not a flaw.
+For those accustomed to the world of Twitter, where speed and “herd” behavior are common (and valued by many people), it may seem strange to encounter a culture that finds friction useful and productive; a feature, and not a flaw.
 It's a subtly different place.
 Less mass, even if it will have many subscribers.
-Less shouted.
+Less shouting.

 This is one reason why Mastodon will never be a full-fledged replacement for Twitter.